jerrywu001/vue3-toastify/docs/docs/get-started/introduction.md

 - You can limit the number of toast displayed at the same time
 - Super easy to use an animation of your choice.
 Works well with animate.css for example
 - Can display a Vue3 component inside the toast!
 - Has onOpen and onClose hooks.
-Both can access the props passed to the react component rendered inside the toast
+Both can access the props passed to the vue3 component rendered inside the toast
 - Can remove a toast programmatically
 - Define behavior per toast
 - Pause toast when the window loses focus 👁